This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Generally, an appeal can only be made against a refusal based on:

-- A human rights claim
+- Human rights

 This means that most visa refusals do not have a right of appeal.
 The Immigration Act 2014 abolished most immigration appeal rights.

-Human rights claim
+Human rights

 Types of appeal

-Appeals to the First Tier Tribunal
+Appeals to the First-tier Tribunal

 Administrative review

 An administrative review is an internal Home Office procedure.
 If an applicant does not have the right to appeal, they may have the right to apply for administrative review.
 This will be stated in the decision letter.
-There is more information at GOV.UK, Ask for a visa administrative review.
-This includes the procedures for those applying from inside and outside the UK, timescales and costs.

 Judicial review